google-research-datasets/locqa/readme.md

 # LocQA: Localized Question Answering Benchmark

-This repository contains the dataset for the paper: **Location Not Found: Exposing Implicit Local and Global Biases in Multilingual LLMs** (ACL 2026).
+This repository contains the dataset for the paper **Location Not Found: Exposing Implicit Local and Global Biases in Multilingual LLMs** (ACL 2026).

 **LocQA** is a diagnostic benchmark designed to probe the implicit priors of multilingual Large Language Models (LLMs).
 It evaluates how models resolve ambiguity in *locale-ambiguous* questions: queries where the factual answer depends entirely on the geographic location of the speaker (e.g., "What is the legal drinking age?" or "When does the fiscal year start?").